The Argues (band)

 The Argues are a Canadian country rock family band, consisting of multi-instrumentalist sisters Lauren and Sabrina Argue, their father Michael and mother Chantale.
 They released their debut album, Something New, on November 3, 2016.
 In 2017, The Argues won the award for Best Country at the Toronto Independent Music Awards.

 History

 The Argues' music has been described as a new sound of blues, rock, and country music.
-Largely self-taught, the band does most of their songwriting at their log cabin in Springwater and in their studio near Barrie, Ontario.
+Largely self-taught, the band does most of their songwriting at their log cabin near the Archipelago and in their studio near Barrie, Ontario.